betfair-datascientists/betfair-datascientists.github.io/src/tutorials/hubPredictionsModel.md

 Some of the potential features you could include in such an analysis are:

 - Race Type (e.g. Handicaps, Maidens, Group Races etc.)
-- Race Distance (segmented into buckets like Spring, Middle, Staying)
+- Race Distance (segmented into buckets like Sprint, Middle, Staying)
 - Model Rank (How a horse has been rated compared to other horses in the race)
 - Number of Runners (Does too many runners introduce too much variance?)
 - Implied Value (The difference in implied winning probability between the rated price and the BSP)